I Finally Found Her (And She Still Knows How to Dance)

 And you said something I'll never forget: "My darling girl, you haven't become someone new.
 You've just remembered who you always were."

 You knew her first, didn't you, Gran?
-The girl who made skirts from sofa fabric, wore her dad's jeans, listened to Lou Reed while everyone else loved Wham.
-The teenager who was brilliant at lacrosse, who travelled to America with the England U16 squad, who had dreams bigger than our small West Country town.
+The girl who made skirts from sofa fabric, wore her dad's jeans.
+Listened to Lou Reed while everyone else loved Wham.
+The teenager who was brilliant at lacrosse.
+And travelled to America with the England U16 squad.
+The girl who had dreams bigger than our small West Country town.

-At 18, I was going to be a PE teacher.
+At eighteen, I was going to be a PE teacher.
 I was going places.
-I was breaking moulds for women in a man's world.
+I was breaking norms for girls in a boy's world.
 Do you remember how fierce I was?
 How unafraid?

 And then...
 I blinked.

-Within months, I was at HMS Raleigh, marching around parade grounds in bitter cold.
+Within months, I was at HMS Raleigh, marching around parade grounds in the bitter cold.
 And surprisingly, I loved it.
 I thrived.
 I trained hard, passed everything, ironed and polished and studied through the night.
-I parachuted with the Royal Marines, worked at Whitehall, served at NATO during the Gulf War.
+I parachuted with the Royal Marines.
+I served at Whitehall, in the historic landmark, Admiralty Arch.
+And I served at NATO Headquarters during the Gulf War.

 I was eighteen and unstoppable.